International Fee Exemption

 Supporting Documentation Requirements

-Use the information below to assist you in determining the appropriate supporting documentation you need to provide.
-Additional documentation may be requested at the discretion of your registrar’s office.
+Use the information below to assist you in determining the appropriate supporting documentation you need to provide in the application form.
+Collect all of the documentation prior to using the form.

 Category-Specific Documentation